network-science-lab/infmax-simulator-icm-mln/README.md

 ├── data                     -> use DVC to fetch this folder │   ├── iou_curves           -> results of the evaluation
-│   ├── nslds                -> data set with aux. library providing loaders │   ├── networks             -> real networks used in experiments │   └── test                 -> data used in the E2E test
+│   ├── nslds                -> data set with aux. library providing loaders │   └── test                 -> data used in the E2E test
 ├── env                      -> definition of the runtime environment ├── scripts                  -> call these to process `data` with `src`